Designated hitter: Background and history

 Like other experimental baseball rule changes of the 1960s and 1970s, the DH was embraced by Oakland Athletics owner Charlie O. Finley.
 On January 11, 1973, Finley and the other American League owners voted 8–4 to approve the designated hitter for a three-year trial run.
-Three months later on April 6, Ron Blomberg of the New York Yankees became the first designated hitter in MLB history, facing Boston Red Sox right-hander Luis Tiant in his first plate appearance.
-"Boomer" Blomberg was walked on five pitches with the bases loaded in the first inning.
-As expected, the American League posted a higher batting average than the National League in 1973, which has continued every season since.
+The National League chose not to implement the DH; it was intended for the two leagues to agree on a common rule at the end of the American League's trial.
+On April 6, 1973, Ron Blomberg of the New York Yankees became the first designated hitter in MLB history, facing Boston Red Sox right-hander Luis Tiant in his first plate appearance.
+Blomberg was walked on five pitches with the bases loaded in the first inning.
+As expected, the American League posted a higher batting average than the National League in 1973.
+This trend held in every season in which the American League employed the designated hitter but the National League did not between 1973 and 2021.

-In response to increases in American League attendance because of the designated hitter, the National League held a yes/no vote on August 13, 1980, to determine whether or not the league would adopt the designated hitter.
-A majority of the twelve member teams was necessary to pass the rule, and the measure was expected to pass.
-However, when the teams were informed that the rule would not come into effect until the 1982 season, Philadelphia Phillies vice president Bill Giles was unsure of how the team owner, Ruly Carpenter, wanted him to vote.
+At the end of its three-year trial period, the American League kept the designated hitter, while the National League still refused to adopt it.
+In response to increases in American League attendance because of the DH, the National League held a vote on August 13, 1980, to determine whether or not to adopt it.
+A majority of the 12 member teams was necessary to pass the rule, and the measure was expected to pass.
+However, when the teams were informed that the rule would not take effect until the 1982 season, Philadelphia Phillies vice president Bill Giles was unsure of how the team owner, Ruly Carpenter, wanted him to vote.
 Unable to contact Carpenter, who was on a fishing trip, Giles was forced to abstain from voting.
 Prior to the meeting, Harding Peterson, general manager for the Pittsburgh Pirates, was told to side with the Phillies however they voted.
 The final tally was four teams voting for the DH (the Atlanta Braves, New York Mets, St. Louis Cardinals, and San Diego Padres), five votes against (the Chicago Cubs, Cincinnati Reds, Los Angeles Dodgers, Montreal Expos, and San Francisco Giants), and three abstentions (the Phillies, Pirates, and Houston Astros).
-Five days after that meeting, the Cardinals fired their general manager, John Clairborne, who was the leading proponent for the adoption of the DH rule, and the National League never held another vote on the issue.
+Five days after that meeting, the Cardinals fired their general manager, John Claiborne, who was the leading proponent for the adoption of the DH rule, and the National League never held another vote on the issue.

+The designated hitter was not used in the World Series from 1973 to 1975.
+Between 1976 and 1985, the DH was used in the World Series during even-numbered years, while pitchers batted in odd-numbered years.
+In 1986, the rule was changed to implement designated hitters only in World Series games in which the home team was from the American League.
+This rule was also adopted for interleague play during the regular season upon its introduction in 1997.